chaincodelabs/research-site/research-intro.md

 We appreciate your interest in Bitcoin.

-Bitcoin is a fascinating and multi-faceted research topic.
+Bitcoin is a fascinating and multi-faceted topic.
 It offers challenging questions across a variety of fields of study.
-This page aims to provide an introduction to Bitcoin-related research directions.
+This page provides an overview of Bitcoin-related research.
-It emphasizes computer science (cryptography, privacy, networking) and economics, although Bitcoin can be viewed through the lens of other scientific disciplines too.
+It focuses on computer science (cryptography, privacy, networking) and economics, although Bitcoin can be viewed through the lens of other scientific disciplines too.

-Bitcoin offers opportunities for applied as well as fundamental research.
+Bitcoin offers avenues for applied as well as fundamental research.
 The former typically designs and evaluates proposed protocol upgrades planned for the next few years.
 The latter tackles more long-term and fundamental challenges that Bitcoin faces.

 Bitcoin development emphasizes security and stability.
 Changes to the protocol pass strict review.
-Even though moving academic results towards implementation may be a challenging task, high-quality scientific contributions to Bitcoin will have a lasting impact.
+While moving academic results towards implementation may be a challenging task, high-quality scientific contributions to Bitcoin will have a lasting impact.

 We hope this page helps you choose your research direction.